worktheclock/replit.github.io/pro/intro.md

 <img src="https://blog.replit.com/images/draw/draw.gif" alt="Example drawing" style="width: 100%;"/>

    - You can create design docs and brainstorming sessions by combining .md and .draw files.
-   - You can also use it as a knowledebase (one source of truth for the whole team).
+   - You can also use it as a knowledge base (one source of truth for the whole team).

 ## Questions?
 Need help?